shefali-d/playlist_clustering/README.md

-This Streamlit application allows you to understand your music listening by comparing the audio features of your Spotify playlists.
-There are many data visualizations that compare your audio features across playlists.
-This app also using k-means clustering to create clusters of your playlists based on similar audio features.
+This Streamlit application allows you to understand your music listening by comparing the audio features of your Spotify playlists through data visualizations and k-means clustering.